MASTER OF ARTS IN GLOBAL POLICY

 Core seminars define the body of knowledge considered fundamental to the student’s ability to assume a role in global public policy development and analysis.
 Some seminars will be team-taught by faculty members with varying academic and professional experiences to familiarize students with faculty and their specializations.
 All students are required to take the five core courses below and participate in an internship.

-SPI 501 Methods of Inquiry and Research (3 credits)
+SPI 501 Research Methods and Design (3 credits)

 How to study international policy issues; approaches; social science theory and research methods; policy analysis.